AlishaSoedamah/AlishaSoedamah/README.md

 # Hi there, I'm Alisha 👋
-A frontend developer from the Netherlands based in Amsterdam
+A Software Developer from the Netherlands based in Amsterdam

 ### A couple of things I'm up to:
 - Currenty studying software development at MBO